3D Ultrasound and 4D Ultrasound

 The patient may experience some cramping during the procedure.
 Ask Dr. Hill about other possible birth control side effects for this birth control option.
 Afterward, the obstetrician/gynecologist discusses how to check for IUD placement each month after each period.

 A labiaplasty is a cosmetic reduction of abnormally enlarged labia.
-This procedure is performed for a variety of reasons, including correction of damage done to the labia during childbirth or for aesthetic reasons.
+This procedure is performed for a variety of reasons, including the correction of damage done to the labia during childbirth or for aesthetic reasons.
 Before the procedure, conscious sedation is combined with local anesthesia.
 During the procedure, labial tissue that is redundant, scarred or torn is surgically removed and incisions are closed with small absorbable sutures.

 LEEP (Loop Electrosurgical Excision Procedure)